dharma-code-chris/capacitor-plugins/README.md

 export CAPACITOR_VERSION='7.2.0'
 ```

-Then go to `File > Sync Project with Gradle Files`
+Then go to `File > Sync Project with Gradle Files`.

+IMPORTANT: Remove these when returning to work in a Capacitor project, otherwise Gradle won't sync in that project.

 // End DharmaCode